JOULE (J) is the unit of energy in SI units

 When you pay for units, your US electric utility bill

-contains price the for the units used during normal usage, and
+contains a price the for the units used during normal usage, and

 the price for units used in a "demand penalty" condition (peak hour use).